-Industry prospects: The global oil and gas industry is at an inflection point, with governments placing greater priorities on climate change, emerging alternative sources of energy, and the likely disruption in mobility with the adoption of gas, hydrogen and electric-based transportation systems.
+The global oil and gas industry is at an inflection point, with governments placing greater priorities on climate change, emerging alternative sources of energy, and the likely disruption in mobility with the adoption of gas, hydrogen and electric-based transportation systems.
 While all these factors will impact the industry growth prospects in the long term, the immediate outlook remains stable for the sector.
 The outbreak of COVID-19 had led to GRMs of global refiners plummeting to the lowest levels in a decade, as demand for refined products crashed, thereby impacting the crack spreads, while a significant decline in crude oil and refined products prices resulted in substantial inventory write-downs.
 However, with the impact of the COVID-19 pandemic receding and global economies attempting to come back on the recovery path, the Singapore benchmark GRMs rebounded meaningfully in FY22 to US\$ 4.9 per barrel.
-Furthermore, geopolitical tensions due to the war between Ukraine and Russia and the resultant dislocation in global refining capacities, product cracks and GRMs shot up significantly which, though, temporarily helped the refiners to post higher GRMs during FY23.
-GRMs are however expected to moderate in FY24 while remaining healthy, helping refiners.
+Furthermore, geopolitical tensions due to the war between Ukraine and Russia and the resultant dislocation in global refining capacities, product cracks and GRMs shot up significantly which, however, temporarily helped the refiners to post higher GRMs during FY23.
+That said, the GRMs are expected to moderate in FY24 while remaining healthy, helping refiners.

-Global slowdown with sluggish recovery of Chinese economy, interest rate hikes and inflationary pressures have resulted in decline in crude oil prices as global consumption of crude oil declined.
-However, decline in crude oil price was limited with production cut announced by OPEC.
-Announcement of production cuts could keep crude prices elevated, leading to product prices remaining high.
+The global slowdown with the sluggish recovery of the Chinese economy, interest rate hikes, and inflationary pressures have resulted in a decline in crude oil prices as the global consumption of crude oil declined.
+However, the decline in crude oil prices was limited with the production cut announced by OPEC.
+The announcement of production cuts can keep crude prices elevated, leading to product prices remaining high.

-Environment, social and governance (ESG) risk assessment:
+Environment, social and governance (ESG) risk assessment

-Risk factors Compliance and action by the company Environmental Renewable energy capacity was enhanced to 46.44 MW by end FY22.
+Environmenty Social and governance (ESG) risk assessment Risk factors Compliance and action by the company Environmental Renewable energy capacity was enhanced from 46.44 MW in FY22 to 62.30 MW by FY23 end.
 BPCL undertakes various steps towards energy conservation and carbon reduction.
-BPCL disposes its hazardous waste as per guidelines of Central Pollution Control Board.
-Around 12.7% of retail outlets were backed by solar power by end FY22.
-Social There was no lost time due to injury during FY22.
-Energy efficiency and sustainability efforts of BPCL were recognized through various awards during FY22 Governance During FY22, 55% of the BPCL's board comprises of independent directors.
-Company has a dedicated investor grievance redressal mechanism and healthy disclosures
+BPCL disposes its hazardous waste as per guidelines of the Central Pollution Control Board.
+Around 50% of its Mumbai refinery raw water consumption is met through the usage of sewage treated water, recycling of effluent treatment plant (ETP) water, and rainwater harvesting.
+Certification of 'Zero Waste to Land Fil' has been obtained by its Mumbai refinery and all retail, LPG and lubricant marketing locations.
+Around 22.65% of retail outlets were backed by solar power by FY23 end.
+Social There was no lost time due to injury during FY23.
+Employee satisfaction enhancement (ESE) department has been set up by BPCL to make the company 'A Great Place to Work'.
+Around 96% of the company's non-management employees are represented through 20 registered trade unions in BPCL across regions and refineries.
+Governance During FY23, 41% of BPCL's board comprised independent directors.
+The company has a dedicated investor grievance redressal mechanism and healthy disclosures.